-This privacy statement describes how ITHAKA collects and uses the personal information you provide on our Web sites: www.ithaka.org, www.jstor.org and www.portico.org.
+This privacy statement describes how ITHAKA collects and uses the personal information you provide on our websites: www.ithaka.org, www.jstor.org and www.portico.org.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
-ITHAKA is committed to protecting the privacy of users of its website and services, including users of JSTOR and JSTOR-branded services (Current Scholarship Program, Individual Access, Publisher Sales Service) and Portico (collectively, "ITHAKA Websites").
+ITHAKA is committed to protecting the privacy of users of its website and services, including users of JSTOR and JSTOR-branded services (Current Scholarship Program, Individual Access, Publisher Sales Service), Ithaka S+R, JSTOR Global Plants and Portico (collectively, "ITHAKA Websites").
 To better inform you of our policy concerning user privacy, we have adopted the following terms, which adhere to the Safe Harbor Principles issued by the U.S. Department of Commerce.

 ITHAKA does not knowingly collect personally identifiable information from anyone under the age of 13.
 If it is discovered that we have collected PII from someone under 13 we will delete that information immediately.